A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Experimental Results

-\textbf{The influence of in-sample data size}: To study the influences of the in-sample data size $p$ over clustering quality, we performed experiments over the ExYaleB database by setting $p=38\times \tilde{p}$, where $\tilde{p}$ denotes the sample size per subject and it increases from 6 to 54 with an interval of 6. \figurename~\ref{fig:4} reports the clustering quality of the proposed methods, from which we have the following observations:
+To study the influences of in-sample data size $p$, we perform experiments on ExYaleB by setting $p=38\times \tilde{p}$, where $\tilde{p}$ denotes the sample size per subject and it increases from 6 to 54 with an interval of 6.~\figurename~\ref{fig:6} reports the result, from which we have the following observations: